 - Follow through with any part of the process that was not completed at the first meeting.

 Common Causes for Delay

 Problems that can slow the course evaluation process include:

 - Courses that are radically different in structure or are missing key elements.

 - Not following through with completing the course evaluation in advanced-level studio classes (sophomore level and above).

 Transfer students specializing in any program must complete the foundation core, which consists of two-dimensional and three-dimensional design, beginning drawing, and figure drawing (ADS 101, 102; AFA 101, 202), before being admitted to areas of specialization in the second year of study.
 Learn more about the First-Year Foundation Program.

-Transfer students should be aware that the Visual Communication (graphic design) program involves a three-year sequence beyond the foundation year, and it's unusual for students to be admitted at any point other than at the beginning of the sequence.
+The Visual Communication (graphic design) program involves a three-year sequence beyond the foundation year.
+It is unusual for transfer students to be admitted at any point other than at the beginning of the sequence.